SimonBurmer/GEO-Run/README.md

 # GEO-Run
-a simple sidescroll game!
+A simple sidescroll game!
 Using the Pygame python module.